NoMultiply/edge2vec/readme.md

 python edge2vec.py -i Epinions-55K.graph -m results -n 1000 -s 500
 ```

-The program will divide the input graph into two part, `MODEL/train.txt` and `MODEL/test.txt`, and their embedding results can be found in `MODEL/train.log` and `MODEL/test.log`.
-You can use these to conduct downstream experiment, such as link prediction, sign prediction or tie direction prediction.
+The program will divide the input graph into two parts, `MODEL/train.txt` and `MODEL/test.txt`, and their embedding results can be found in `MODEL/train.log` and `MODEL/test.log`, respectively.
+You can use these to conduct downstream experiments, such as link prediction, sign prediction or tie direction prediction.

-#### References
+#### Reference
 Chanping Wang, Chaokun Wang, Zheng Wang, Xiaojun Ye, and PhilipS.
 Yu.
 Edge2vec: Edge-based Social Network Embedding.
 ACM Transactions on Knowledge Discovery in Data (TKDD), 14(4):1-24, 2020.
 (Submitted June 2017; accepted March 2020)